kevinkarnani/Decisions-Of-The-Damned/README.md

 Choose the .NETCore package as well as anything relative to C# (only 3-4 packages total).

-Download the GitLab extension through the following steps:
-* 1) Go to the Extension tab at the top
-* 2) Press 'Manage Extensions'
-* 3) Click the 'Online' Tab on the left side
-* 4) Search 'Gitlab' and download
-* 5) Set up your account
-* 6) Add this repository

 Press the green button to run the code.

 ## Contributions